eliaz/VibeTerm-server/README.md

 ## Security note
 Security is your responsibility.
 VibeTerm can create folders, start tmux sessions, send text to a shell, stream terminal output, and expose tmux in a browser.
 Use only on trusted networks, preferably through Tailscale or another private VPN.
-Do not expose the server or ttyd exports to the public internet.
+The traffic is unencrypted per default.
+Browser tmux exports are powerful and should be treated as a very sensitive remote terminal access.

 This is vibe-coded / AI-assisted experimental software.
 Useful, but not formally audited or hardened.
 Use at your own risk.